boozallen/jenkins-templating-engine/docs/concepts/library-development/step-aliasing.md

 By default, when `@StepAlias` is present in a step file, a step with the original name **won't** be created.

-This behavior can be overridden via the `keepOriginal` annotation paramter.
+This behavior can be overridden via the `keepOriginal` annotation parameter.

 ```groovy
 @StepAlias(value = "build", keepOriginal = true) [1]